msunji/fsopen-2022/part3/phonebook-backend/README.md

 ## Exercise 3.18

 - [x] Update the `api/persons/:id` and `info` routes to use the database, and verify that they work directly with the browser and Postman.

+## Exercise 3.19

+- [x] Expand the validation so that the name stored in the database is at least three characters long.
+You'll need to work on the frontend so it displays some sort of error message when a validation error occurs.
+Use `catch` blocks to implement error handling accordingly.

+## Exercise 3.20

+- [x] Add validation to your phonebook application.
+Make sure that phone numbers are of the correct form (you'll use a custom validator for this).
+A phone number must be:
+  - length of 8 or more
+  - consists of two parts separated by '-' like: 09-123456 or 040-123456.
+Numbers like 1234456 or 1-2324456 are invalid.

+**Additional Note:** If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.

+## Exercise 3.21

+- [ ] Generate a new full stack version of the application.
+  - Create a new production build of the frontend and copy it to the backend.
+  - Verify that everything works locally with `http://localhost:3001`.
+Push the latest version to Heroku and verify that everything works there as well.

+## Exercise 3.22

+- [ ] Add ESLint to application and fix all the warnings.